-A school participating in the FWS Program is entitled to an ACA if it provides FWS employment to its student in that award year.
+A school participating in the FWS Program is entitled to an administrative cost allowance (ACA) if it provides FWS employment to its students in that award year.
 (See volume 4 for additional information.)
 The allowance may be used to help offset administrative costs such as salaries, furniture, travel, supplies, and equipment.